Australia Day Sydney 2020 | Fireworks, events and more

 Sydney's Aussie pride comes alive on 26 January 2020 for Australia Day.
 Onya, 'straya!

-Australia Day.
-It's the day when the First Fleet arrived in Port Jackson in 1788.
-The day when Australia was founded.
-Our national day.
+Australia Day – it's the day when the First Fleet arrived in Port Jackson in 1788.

 It's also a public holiday.
-And since it falls on a Saturday in 2019, that public holiday becomes Monday 28 January stretching out the weekend into a three-dayer.
+And since it falls on a Sunday in 2020, that public holiday falls on Monday 27 January, which means we get a 3-day weekend.